 Foundation offers the option of using social media icons to link to your profiles on various social media services.
 These icon links are made to work in the Left Side Navigation Bar and Right Side Navigation bar menu locations that are part of the theme.
 You can add these icon links by creating “Custom Links” in your menu builder for each service.

 Once you’ve created the link, you’ll have a menu item with the name whatever you specified in the label.
-To change that to the appropriate icon, click the “Screen Options” tab in the top right hand corner.
+To change that to the appropriate icon, click the “Screen Options” tab in the top right hand corner of WordPress.
 Make sure the box next to “CSS Classes” is checked.
 Then scroll down and click on the down arrow next to the custom menu item you created.
 In the box for CSS Classes, enter the class that corresponds to the service you’re using.

 Here are a list of the included styles with Foundation.
 Just enter the name as it appears below to use that icon.